mollysec/cryptography/README.md

 List of algorithms analyzed during the 'Cryptography' course from the 'Master Degree in ICT Engineering', University of Padova, A.Y.
 2020/2021.

 ## Primality test algorithms
-**Goal:** state whether a given number natural number is prime or composite.
+**Goal:** state whether a given natural number is prime or composite.

 **Content:**
  - [Miller-Rabin's test](https://github.com/mollylandd/cryptography/blob/master/1-primality-test-algorithms/miller-rabin-test.ipynb)